 Essential Spices and Ingredients to Elevate Your Keema Experience

-- 500g minced beef (preferably lean for a moist texture)
+- 500g minced beef (lean, for balanced texture)

 - 1 large onion, finely chopped